basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 ## Registers

-Binary value, like a string, e.g. an email address or a first name
+Binary value, like a string, e.g. an email address or a first name.
+Client has to know how to send vclocks.

 ## Flags